-Originally posted on Manja Mexi Moving: Leya is asking us for the year 2018 in review and following my blog change I wish to reflect on my last year’s blog and choose some of my favourite moments, because what else are photos if not captured…
+Originally posted on Manja Mexi Moving – closed: Leya is asking us for the year 2018 in review and following my blog change I wish to reflect on my last year’s blog and choose some of my favourite moments, because what else are photos if…

 So this one can close.
 This is the last post on this blog.
 Let me kindly and gently direct you to my next one.
 But first, my New Year’s greeting to you as I sent it around this year.
 The photo was taken in Rome … Continue reading A new door is open